insin/nwb/docs/guides/QuickDevelopment.md

 To support rendering when an entry module exports a Component, React Element or Inferno/Preact VNode, a rendering shim is used by default.

 When the rendering shim detects that one of these has been exported from the provided entry module, it will handle the initial render and, where possible, will also accept HMR requests and handle re-render.

+> Note: for vanilla JavaScript apps, quick serving config will reload the page by default on changes.
+To disable this you can either pass a `--no-reload` argument or [use the HMR API](https://webpack.js.org/api/hot-module-replacement/) in your app code to accept module updates.

 **React**